CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 to extend the validity of the connection for eight more hours or to switch to another Allas project.

-By default, *allas-conf* lists your projects that have access to Allas, but if you know the name of the project, you can give it as an argument:
+By default, _allas-conf_ lists your projects that have access to Allas, but if you know the name of the project, you can also give it as an argument:
 ```text
 allas-conf project_123456
 ```